Vulnerability to Viability Global Partnership

 V2V is a transdisciplinary global partnership and knowledge network with members from Africa, Asia, Canada, and internationally.
 We aim to support small-scale fishers in transitioning from vulnerability to viability.

-WHERE WE ARE
+WHERE WE WORK

 The V2V partnership brings people and organizations together across physical, cultural, and disciplinary boundaries through a shared interest in addressing global change impacts on small-scale fisheries.
 We are conducting transdisciplinary, community-engaged research in six Asian countries - Bangladesh, India, Indonesia, Japan, Malaysia, and Thailand - and six African countries - Ghana, Malawi, Nigeria, Senegal, South Africa, and Tanzania.